Norms, Institutions, and Robots: Robots and Domains

-An institution is an abstraction.
-As such, it can be instantiated in different concrete systems, which may be physically different but have the same organizational structure.
+An institution is an abstraction, which can be instantiated in different concrete systems that are physically different but have the same organizational structure.
 For instance, the same football institution can be used to regulate a game played by a group of children and one played by a group of robots.
-In the next section we formalize the notion of a ``concrete system'', and in following one we see how to connect an institution and a concrete system.
+We model such a concrete system through the notion of a \emph{domain}.